Kanangnut/Music-Store-Database-Analysis/README.md

 ![alt text](https://github.com/Kanangnut/Music-Store-Database-Analysis/blob/main/image/MusicDatabaseSchema.png?raw=true)

 ## Steps of the Project
-<b>Database Setup</b>:<br>
-  Understand the structure of the music store database and generate SQL queries to create the necessary tables.<br>
+<b>1.
+Database Setup</b>: Understand the structure of the music store database and generate SQL queries to create the necessary tables.<br>
-<b>Data Analysis</b>:<br>
-  Use SQL queries to analyze the data deeply, identifying patterns, trends, and relationships in the music industry.<br>
+<b>2.
+Data Analysis</b>: Use SQL queries to analyze the data deeply, identifying patterns, trends, and relationships in the music industry.<br>
-<b>Drawing Insights</b>:<br>
-  Derive meaningful insights from the analysis to meet the project's goals and objectives.<br>
+<b>3.
+Drawing Insights</b>: Derive meaningful insights from the analysis to meet the project's goals and objectives.<br>